 With an installed countertop, you can proceed to the appliances to match.
 Without any other structural changes, only new countertops can transform the whole look.
 Just make sure to pick the right material, color, and texture from a wide range of options available for countertops.

-The second option, if you are planning to paint the cabinets before, that is also okay.
-Sometimes, it is preferred and suggested by some companies as the color looks slightly different after it dries.
-It’s because the lighting results in different shades and hues.
+The second option, if you are planning to paint the cabinets before, is also okay.
+Sometimes, it is preferred and suggested by some companies, as the color looks slightly different after it dries.
+This difference occurs due to lighting, resulting in varying shades and hues.

-If you go in this order, you can change your decision for countertop color so that everything looks subtle.
-You can even change the lighting to suit the theme.
-This way, you leave no chance of cracked countertops after you install them.
+If you choose this order, you can change your decision for countertop color so that everything looks subtle.
+You can even adjust the lighting to suit the theme.
+This way, you eliminate the chance of cracked countertops after installation.

-Before or after is not a debate as long as you hire the right advisor to guide you.
-But budget plays a crucial role here.
-It brings down a bunch of possibilities to experiment with.
-For different price points, you have to change the order accordingly.
+Whether to do it before or after is not a debate, as long as you hire the right advisor to guide you.
+However, budget plays a crucial role here, narrowing down the possibilities to experiment with.
+For different price points, you have to adjust the order accordingly.

 So, What Do We Recommend?